 Made of 100% polycarbonate, this set is tough, scratch-resistant, lightweight, and has a 20” luggage piece, which is accepted as hand luggage on domestic flights.
 It comes with a 10-year limited warranty and strong spinner wheels enhancing its longevity and moveability.

 The zipper and inner net lining may come off with rough usage.

 Equipped with built-in TSA locks.
 Multi-directional spinner wheels have smooth, silent operation.
 Durable design holds up well to frequent international travel.
-Backed by a two-year warranty and has responsive customer service to boot.
+Backed by a two-year warranty with responsive customer service.
 Available in over 10 colors.

 It's common for the shell to sustain damage, including scuffs and dents.

 Easy to carry, this set has a 20" USB-enabled trolley to keep phones and iPods charged on the go.
 Extra durable hardshell, 360-degree wheels, and TSA-approved lock make this 3-piece set an ideal choice.

 Some people find it difficult to set the lock code and some complain of charging issues.